You are here: 3 Day Guided Walk » The Experience

 Guided Walks New Zealand

-For a more relaxing start to your multi day hiking adventure, we recommend beginning in Te Anau, where you will meet the group at 8:30am.
+For a more relaxing start to your multi day hiking adventure, we recommend beginning in Te Anau, where you will meet the group at the Distinction Te Anau Hotel at 8:30am.
 In contrast, if you start in Queenstown, you will be picked up from your accommodation or central meeting point from 6:30am.

 Following the swift, clear waters of the Hollyford River, beneath the gaze of the mighty Southern Alps, including Fiordland National Park’s two highest peaks of Mt Tutoko (2746m) and Mt Madeline (2537m).